A Simple Guide to Fat Loss Via Fat & Carb Cycling

 3.)
 Why Did You Try Carnivore to Begin With?

-My last Crohn’s flare was about 4+ years ago, which was when I started the Carnivore diet approach.
+My last Crohn’s flare was over 4 years ago, which was when I started the Carnivore diet approach.
 I knew I needed a reset.
 I was stressed out, eating out more, sleep was terrible, and I felt horrible.
 I had put on 10lbs of inflammation & felt I was insulin resistant.
 So I thought, this is my time.
 I’m gonna commit, cut the carbs & clean my shxt up.

 As for my relationship with carbs, I am an abstainer.
 I am not a moderator when it comes to food.
 You need to determine which one you are too, an abstainer or a moderator?
 I do better with food rules and an all or none approach.
 I cannot have just 1 cookie, that leads to wanting the whole pan!